Magno-programmer/Carlos_Magno_Programmer/README.md

 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on technology
 - 📫 How to reach me send a menssager to carlosmagnoprogrammer@gmail.com ^^
-- i´m intermediary in english
+- i´m intermediary in english speaker

 <!---
 Magno-programmer/Magno-programmer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.